 Bring your own boat, canoe or kayak to launch from five different boat launches at Ridgefield Point, along Pickerel Point Road, and along North Shore Road on the main lake or off of Bear Wallow Road and at the Beechwood Camping Area on the Lower Lake.
 Don't forget your appropriate Pennsylvania vessel registration!

 Don't have your own boat?
 The boat rental, located on the main lake just off of 390, is open daily from the Saturday before Memorial Day through Labor Day from 10 a.m. to 6 p.m.
 Monday through Friday, and 8 a.m. to 7 p.m.
 Saturday, Sunday, and holidays.
-Hourly, day, overnight, multi-day, and one-week rental rates are available for electric motorboats, rowboats, and canoes.
-Pedal boats, single and tandem kayaks, paddle boards, and fishing kayaks are also available.
-Note that fishing is not allowed in certain smaller vessels, and, while dogs are allowed on the boats, large dogs are only allowed on rowboats or electric motorboats.
+Hourly and daily rental rates are available for electric motorboats, rowboats, and canoes.
+Paddleboats, and single and tandem kayaks are also available.

 Promised Land State Park - Boating